protoloft/klipper_z_calibration/README.md

 - But, why can't you get both of it?
 Or even more.. ?

 And this is what I did.
 I just combined these two probing methods to be completely independent of any offset calibrations - forever.
-This is so amazing!
+This is so amazing! :tada:

 ## Requirements